 Finally, there is a facility that can successfully help a person navigate comfortably through medication tapering using citalopram alternatives (Celexa) in a health-restoring way.

-Certainly, medication may have played a role during a hurried doctor’s visit, or desperate time of crisis, however, often medication such as citalopram does not prove to be a permanent solution when alternatives to citalopram may serve a person better in so many ways.
+Certainly, medication may have played a role during a hurried doctor’s visit or desperate time of crisis.
+However, often medication such as citalopram does not prove tolerable or effective as a permanent solution when alternatives to citalopram may serve a person better in so many ways.